curl/everything-curl/libcurl-cleanup.md

 ### easy handle

 When the easy handle is done serving its purpose, you can close it.
-If you intend to do another transfer you are however adviced to rather reuse the handle for the next transfer rather than to close it and create a new one.
+If you intend to do another transfer you are however advised to rather reuse the handle for the next transfer rather than to close it and create a new one.

 If you don't intend to do another transfer with the easy handle, you simply